oz1m/PC/Dictionary.md

 - to: A to B -> A for B

-- ke: A ke B -> A when B
+- be: A ke B -> A when B